DensE: An Enhanced Non-commutative Representation for Knowledge Graph Embedding with Adaptive Semantic Hierarchy: Introduction

-In this work, we focus on the modeling of composite relations, accounting for their possible non-commutative nature and interactions with entity embeddings.
-More specifically, we propose DensE (\textbf{D}istance-based \textbf{E}mbedding with \textbf{N}on-abelian Rotation and \textbf{S}caling in 3-D \textbf{E}uclidean Space), which decomposes the relation into an SO(3) group-based rotation operator and a scaling operator and in the 3-D Euclidean space.
+In this work, to address these limitations, we develop a comprehensive solution to provide a highly expressive, efficient and interpretable modeling method for knowledge graph embedding.
+More specifically, we propose DensE (\textbf{D}istance-based \textbf{E}mbedding with \textbf{N}on-commutative Rotation and \textbf{S}caling in 3-D \textbf{E}uclidean Space), which decomposes the relation into an SO(3) group-based rotation operator and a scaling operator and in the 3-D Euclidean space.
 Intuitively, non-Abelian group (here we use SO(3) rotation group) is applied to introduce non-commutative nature to our model, and the scaling operation offers another important dimension to accommodate each triplet in the Euclidean space, which is barely explored in previous research.
+Our main contributions are summarized as the following:

+(1) By integrating infinite non-Abelian group-based relational rotation and scaling operations in the 3-D Euclidean space within a unified framework, we effectively accommodate various relation patterns including non-commutative compositions, semantic hierarchy, as well as interactions between entities and relations;

-Our main contributions are summarized as the following: (1) For the first time, relational rotation and scaling are modeled within a unified framework, which achieves a much higher expressiveness with lower model complexity; (2) Our method provides an up-to-date most comprehensive while straightforward geometric interpretation of each relation type in 3-D Euclidean space; (3) Extensive experiments show that DensE outperforms the current state-of-the-art models in link prediction, offering a useful tool for knowledge graph completion.
+(2) Extensive experiments show that DensE achieves comparable to the current state-of-the-art models in link prediction with high computational efficiency, offering a useful tool for knowledge graph completion;

+(3) We systematically consider three important scenarios of composition patterns that shall be considered by KGE methods (\textbf{Section~3}).
+Then, we show our method can provide an up-to-date most comprehensive while straightforward geometric interpretation for the modeling process of each relation type in the 3-D Euclidean space.